Telling a story in screenplay format from the beginning, middle, to end isn't enough. That's not going to advance you in your screenwriting career.

 Some of the best techniques you can use are plants and payoffs.

-Welcome to our ongoing series — Screenwriting Plants and Payoffs — where we highlight films within multiple genres and break down how they use plants and payoffs in an effective manner.
+Welcome to our ongoing series — Screenwriting Plants and Payoffs — where we highlight films within multiple genres and break down how they effectively use plants and payoffs.

 Before we go into this installment's featured example, let's delve into what plants and payoffs are all about.